dimagi/commcare-hq/docs/messaging/definitions.rst

     operations to perform on the number before putting into international format, such as removing a leading zero

+SMS Survey
+    a way of collecting data over SMS that involves asking questions one SMS at a time and waiting for a contact's response before sending the next SMS

+Structured SMS
+    a way for collecting data over SMS that involves collecting all data points in one SMS rather than asking one question at a time as in an SMS Survey; for example: "REGISTER Joe 25" could be one way to define a Structured SMS that registers a contact named Joe whose age is 25.

 Messaging Terms Commonly Used in CommCareHQ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^